Spinal Surgeon in Manhattan

 Meet Dr. Jun S. Kim

-Dr. Jun S. Kim is a fellowship-trained spine surgeon at The Mount Sinai Hospital and an Assistant Professor in the Department of Orthopedic Surgery.
+Dr. Jun S. Kim is a board certified, fellowship-trained spine surgeon at The Mount Sinai Hospital and an Assistant Professor in the Department of Orthopedic Surgery.
 Dr. Kim specializes in cervical spine and scoliosis surgery, using a combination of minimally invasive, open, and microsurgical techniques to treat disorders of the cervical, thoracic, and lumbar spine.
 Dr. Kim has completed extensive training with both orthopaedic spine surgeons and neurosurgical spine surgeons to develop his knowledge and skills.
 During the course of his career, he has had experience successfully treating advanced scoliosis and deformities of the spine in adult and pediatric patients.

 Dr. Kim attended Cornell University and graduated with a Bachelor of Science in Chemical and Biomolecular Engineering.
 He received his medical degree (MD) from the Lewis Katz School of Medicine at Temple University, and completed his orthopaedic surgery residency at Mount Sinai Medical Center.
 After his residency at Mount Sinai, Dr. Kim completed a spine fellowship in adult and pediatric scoliosis and deformity surgery at Columbia University Medical Center, where he served as an assistant attending physician and a clinical instructor.